esr360/Kayzen-GS/README.md

 > You can set any fraction you want, for example you can write *(1, 2)* instead of *(6, 12)*.

-You can also use numeric values for percentages:
+You can also use numeric values for the width:

 ```scss
 .portfolio-item {